Gothic Studies and the Vampire

 I can’t even express how badly I wish I could take this course.
 Maybe I am just a big vamp-geek, but the idea of taking an intellectual look at vampire fiction throughout time makes me so giddy that I want to bounce around like a six-year-old on caffeine pills.
 (University Offers Course in Vampire Literature)

 ‘Reading the Vampire’ is now in its fifth year and some of the the early misconceptions have been successfully challenged.
 Simon Midgley allowed us to discuss vampires in academe and our Masters’ studies in vampire fiction in The Times, and the article he published featured comments from two of the ‘Reading the vampire’ MA students, finally giving them a voice.
 You can read more here: The Times ‘Counting on Dracula’

 If you are interested in vampire MA studies, I would love to hear from you.
 The ‘Reading the Vampire’ module is an option on the Modern Literary Cultures MA at the University of Hertfordshire.
 You can complete this programme part-time over two years (and study in the evenings).
 A number of graduates of the MA have gone on to register for PhDs.
-I am always happy to look at PhD proposals in the area of vampire or undead studies and we currently have two funded doctoral students attached to the Open Graves, Open Minds Project.
+I am always happy to look at PhD proposals in the area of Gothic, vampire, or undead studies and we currently have two funded doctoral students attached to the Open Graves, Open Minds Project.